 The Ranger’s ergonomics were marred by an annoying refection of the dashboard into the windscreen and poorly-sited heater/aircon controls and a confusing instrument display.

 The Navara’s driving position was judged the worst, with no steering wheel reach adjustment, insufficient seat height variation and headrests that were too close to the front seat occupants’ heads.

-We assessed these vehicles for work by loading them a middling weight of 450kg.
+We assessed these vehicles for work by loading them with a middling weight of 450kg.

 The Mitsubishi settled on its springs the least with the load, retaining around 50mm travel to its bump-stops and our on-road loop confirmed this rig’s capability when loaded.

 The Toyota and the Navara had around 45mm remaining travel above their leaf springs.
-Longer on this new model, the HiLux’s leaves have a wider spring base than before.
+Longer on this new model, the HiLux’s leaves had a wider spring base than before.

 The D-Max and Ranger both had around 30mm remaining – little more than an inch in the old money.
 Would these two vehicles suffer the most with more load and a trailer on the tail?